akinremisa/rfsed/README.md

 This version is an early release of rfsed.
 If you encounter any issues or unexpected behaviour, please [open an issue](https://github.com/akinremisa/rfsed/issues/new) on GitHub.

 ## Questions?
-If you have any questions about the package, please use the [discussions feature](https://github.com/akinremisa/rfsed/discussions/new/choose)
+If you have any questions about the software, please use the [discussions feature](https://github.com/akinremisa/rfsed/discussions/new/choose)

 ## Contributing
 All contributions are welcome ... e.g. report bugs, discuss or add new features.